MD5 Security Defination

 Further, there is also a chosen-prefix collision attack that can produce a collision for two inputs with specified prefixes within hours, using off-the-shelf computing hardware (complexity 239).

-The ability to find collisions has been greatly aided by the use of off-the-shelf GPUs
+The ability to find collisions has been greatly aided by the use of off-the-shelf GPUs.

 On an NVIDIA GeForce 8400GS graphics processor, 16–18 million hashes per second can be computed.
 An NVIDIA GeForce 8800 Ultra can calculate more than 200 million hashes per second.